analytics_image

 2. What is a marine lubrication system?

-The engine's lubrication system circulates oil to minimize friction between its numerous moving components.
+The engines lubrication system circulates oil to minimize friction between its numerous moving components.
 Primarily, it forms an oil layer between these moving parts, reducing friction and wear.

-4. What is marine oil used for?
+3. What is marine oil used for?

 Marine engine oils are designed to withstand higher levels of strain, corrosion, and moisture compared to automotive engine oils.
 They have exceptionally strong film strength to protect engine parts during continuous shear and load, and they also include antioxidants that are crucial for extending engine lifespan.

-5. Which oil is used in lubrication system?
+4. Which oil is used in lubrication system?

 Mineral lubricating oils are the most frequently used type due to the low cost of extraction from crude oil.
 Moreover, they can be produced with different viscosities, making them versatile for various applications.